General Government: Resistance

 Resistance to the German occupation began almost at once, although there is little terrain in Poland suitable for guerrilla operations.
 Several small army troops supported by volunteers fought till Spring 1940, e.g. under major Henryk Dobrzański, after which they ceased due to German executions of civilians as reprisals.

 The main resistance force was the Home Army (in Polish: Armia Krajowa or AK), loyal to the Polish government in exile in London.
 It was formed mainly of the surviving remnants of the pre-War Polish Army, together with many volunteers.
 Other forces existed side-by-side, such as the communist People's Army (Armia Ludowa or AL) parallel to the PPR, organized and controlled by the Soviet Union.
 The AK was estimated between 200,000 and 600,000 men, while the AL was estimated between 14,000 and 60,000.

-1942-1943 German repressions caused Zamość uprising.
+German repressions in 1942-43 caused the Zamość uprising.

 In April 1943 the Germans began deporting the remaining Jews from the Warsaw Ghetto, provoking the Warsaw Ghetto Uprising, April 19 to May.
 16 That was the first armed uprising against the Germans in Poland, and prefigured the larger and longer Warsaw Uprising of 1944.

 In July 1944, as the Soviet armed forces approached Warsaw, the government in exile called for an uprising in the city, so that they could return to a liberated Warsaw and try to prevent a Communist take-over.
 The AK, led by Tadeusz Bór-Komorowski, launched the Warsaw Rising on August 1 in response both to their government and to Soviet and Allied promises of help.
 However Soviet help was never forthcoming, despite the Soviet army being only 18 miles (30 km) away, and Soviet denial of their airbases to British and American planes prevented any effective resupply or air support of the insurgents by the Western allies.
 They used distant Italian bases in their Warsaw airlift instead.
 After 63 days of fighting the leaders of the rising agreed a conditional surrender with the Wehrmacht.
 The 15,000 remaining Home Army soldiers were granted POW status (prior to the agreement, captured rebels were shot), and the remaining civilian population of 180,000 expelled.